Antionette Carroll

-Antionette D. Carroll is a activist and entrepreneur working for racial and health equity.
+Antionette D. Carroll is an activist and entrepreneur working for racial and health equity.
 She looks at systems of oppression from a design perspective.
 In Carroll’s mind, the same way a machine can be redesigned so can these social systems.

 Early life

 She was raised in a primarily black, low-income area of St. Louis, Missouri.
 Her home was very encouraging of pursuing the arts and she found her creativity seep into many of her childhood activities.
 She began her education studying biology and it wasn't until her sophomore year of college that she discovered design and marketing was where she wanted to move her focus.

 Career

 Carroll has worked for many nonprofit companies as well as dedicated 10 years of her time to volunteer work.
 This work has earned her many recognitions and awards including being named the Founding Chair of the Diversity and Inclusion Task Force of AIGA.
 During her tenure, she founded and launched several initiatives, including the Design Census Program with Google, Racial Justice by Design Initiative, Diversity and Inclusion Residency, and national Design for Inclusivity Summit with Microsoft.
 Along with this work she is also an international speaker and facilitator, previously speaking at Google, TED, Capital One, Harvard, Stanford University, Microsoft, NASA.